Bolton Art Gallery, Library & Museum

-Bolton Museum is a public museum and art gallery in the town of Bolton, England, owned by Bolton Metropolitan Borough Council.
-The museum is housed within the grade II listed Le Mans Crescent near Bolton Town Hall and shares its main entrance with the central library in a purpose-built civic centre.
-The building has good accessibility.
+Bolton Art Gallery, Library & Museum is a public museum, art gallery, library and aquarium in the town of Bolton, England, owned by Bolton Metropolitan Borough Council.
+The museum, Bolton Museum, is housed within the grade II listed Le Mans Crescent near Bolton Town Hall and shares its main entrance with the library, Bolton Central Library, in a purpose-built civic centre.

 Museum history

 The origins of the current museum date to 1852 when the town adopted the Libraries and Museums Act, leading to the opening of the town's first Library in Victoria Square, now site of the Nationwide Building Society.
 At that time, the town did not have a public collection to create a museum.
 The first collection donated was of fossils in the Library's opening year of 1853.
 The collections of the Museum grew slowly, and by 1876, hosted a good collection of scientific specimens and ethnographic objects.
 With the collections growing, there was public support for a separate museum, however, the local authority was not willing to use its funds for this purpose.